seeedl1ng/THEY/README_EN.md

 1) Java 21 is required, but for better performance use Java 25 JRE ([Download Java Adoptium](https://adoptium.net/temurin/releases?version=25&os=any&arch=any&mode=filter))
 2) [Download](https://github.com/seeedl1ng/SRP5361/releases) modpack

+The more, the better!
+Call your friend and you will have more fun with the modpack😋

 Modpack started from +- 2023.03